Walter Dellinger, influential scholar and lawyer, dies at 80

 While serving as acting solicitor general during the 1996-97 term of the high court, he personally argued nine cases, more than any of his predecessors in two decades at the time.
 Dellinger was an emeritus professor at the Duke University School of Law, where he had been a faculty member since 1969.

+Justice Stephen Breyer called Dellinger “a great lawyer and a valuable public servant.”

+“His positive contribution to law and to the rule of law in this country will be long remembered,” Breyer said in a statement.

-Ahead of the 2020 presidential election , Dellinger helped lead a legal team assembled by Democrats to take on election-related court cases.
+Dellinger remained an active commentator on legal, political and other news until just before his death.
+Ahead of the 2020 presidential election, Dellinger helped lead a legal team assembled by Democrats to take on election-related court cases.
 And in early February, Dellinger spoke out in defense of Biden’s pledge to name a Black woman to the Supreme Court in an essay published by the New York Times.

 “There are approximately 25,000 Black female attorneys in America.
 There is every reason to believe that President Biden’s nomination process will benefit by focusing on that extraordinary group for the next justice of the United States Supreme Court,” Dellinger wrote.